silentrobi/Periodic_Automatic_Email_Sender/README.md

 **requirements.txt** file contains project dependencies/ libraries.

 # Procfile
-In order to run cron job in Heroku, Procfile is necessary.
+In order to run cron job in Heroku, **Procfile** is necessary.
+It does not have extension.
 It contains the command: `clock: python clock.py`.
-Visit the the [Procfile](https://devcenter.heroku.com/articles/procfile) link for more information.
+Visit the the
+[Procfile](https://devcenter.heroku.com/articles/procfile) link for more information.
 # Hosting on Heroku